gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 (never trusting API order) and picks the second-newest, so exactly one already-confirmed-newer build exists for the later update to move to.

-**Limitation, stated honestly rather than papered over**: the Versions tab's list is virtualized (`@tanstack/solid-virtual`), so only rows near the viewport are mounted in the DOM. `installAddonVersion` asserts the target row is actually visible before doing anything else, with a message that names this exact risk, but there is no scrolling fallback — a version that sorts outside the initial mount-plus-overscan window will fail there.
-This works today because every version list this suite reaches is small (~16–27 rows once scoped to the instance's own Minecraft version and loader) and mounts without scrolling; reaching further back into a project's history would need a scrolling helper that does not exist yet.
+**Reaching a version outside the initial viewport**: the Versions tab's list is virtualized (`@tanstack/solid-virtual`), so only rows near the viewport are mounted in the DOM. `installAddonVersion` calls `helpers/mods.ts`'s `scrollVersionRowIntoView` first, which scrolls the virtualizer's own scroll parent — found the same way `Versions/index.tsx` finds it, by walking up for the first ancestor with `overflow(-y): auto|scroll` — a viewport at a time, driving both the virtualizer and, once it bottoms out, the infinite query's next page, until the target row mounts.
+Bounded, not unlimited: it gives up after 40 scroll steps, or immediately once the list's real bottom is confirmed (a scroll that doesn't move, plus one settle window for a further page that never arrives) with the row still unfound — either way with a message naming which of the two happened, how many rows were mounted, and how far down the container it got, so a genuinely absent version fails distinctly from one merely still out of reach.
+Reaching further back into a project's history is now a matter of that 40-step bound, not of a missing mechanism — every version list this suite reaches today (~16–27 rows once scoped to the instance's own Minecraft version and loader) is well within it.

 **The CurseForge equivalent of this test is deliberately not implemented.**
 `openAddonVersions`'s CurseForge branch (`modplatforms.curseforge.getModFiles`)